 Performance was summarized in regard to four performance metrics: long-term Expected Yield (EY), probability of achieving Pretty Good Yield (PGY), average annual Variability in Yield (VY) and the Probability of Severe Depletion (PSD) (the definition of the performance metrics is given in Table 5).

 It is possible for an MP to obtain relatively high total yields in an unsustainable way by chronically depleting the stock (a mining strategy).
 We therefore focused on yields over the final five years of each projection, which are generally low in situations where the MP has mined the stock.
 The absolute yield in the last five years can vary widely among projections due to differences in simulated productivity and initial stock depletion.
 To standardise long-term yields on a simulation-by-simulation basis we used numerical optimization to find the fixed fishing mortality rate strategy (Fopt) that led to the maximum yield over the last five projected years given perfect information about future recruitment.
 For each simulation we then divided the absolute yields of the MPs by this ‘upper bound’ reference yield to obtain long-term relative yield Y (Table 5).
-We derive two related quantities: EY and PGY.
+We define two related quantities: EY and PGY.
 EY is simply mean Y across all simulations.
 Since EY may be high even when Y scores vary widely among simulations, we also calculate the metric PGY which is the fraction of Y values above 50%.

 In most fisheries it is not desirable for catch limits to vary strongly between years.
 To address this we include an additional yield metric VY, which represents the average annual variability in yield.
 Finally we calculated PSD: the fraction of instances in which the biomass in the final year of the projection dropping below 25% of true simulated BMSY levels (typically between 5% and 10% of unfished biomass).